Carmen (1915 Cecil B. DeMille film): Production

-DeMille had intended to film a musical version of Georges Bizet's opera Carmen, but its libretto was under copyright so DeMille instructed his screenwriter brother William to base his scenario on the public domain novella Carmen by Prosper Mérimée.
+DeMille had intended to film a musical version of Georges Bizet's opera Carmen; however, its libretto was under copyright, so DeMille instructed his screenwriter brother William to base his scenario on the public domain novella Carmen by Prosper Mérimée.
 The novella's Carmen was more wilful and manipulative than the opera version.
-For instance, William included a cigarette factory fight scene from the book which was not found in the opera.

 Composer Hugo Riesenfeld arranged the orchestral score, his first of many for film, which was based on that of Bizet's opera.
 It was performed at the premiere and other prestigious screenings.
 There have been two restorations of Riesenfeld's score: the first was by Gillian Anderson, recorded with the London Philharmonic Orchestra in 1996.
 Timothy Brock recorded the second in 1997 with the Olympia Chamber Orchestra.
 Both recordings have accompanied various releases of the restored film on home video.

 Reception

 Carmen was praised as a "triumph of superb acting and magnificent scenery" in Motion Picture Magazine.
 "No small share of this artistic success is due to Mr. Wallace Reid's sympathetic interpretation of Don José," they added.
 "The 'Carmen' film will, in its own way, stand alongside 'The Birth of a Nation' as an epochmaker," Photoplay said in their review.
 One of their few complaints was on the film's faithfulness to Carmen's character of the Mérimée story.